spektre-labs/corpus/README.md

 Active research program.
 Papers in development: PPP (Power Preservation Principle), extended empirical validation, system recovery dynamics.

+The corpus is produced through computational orchestration: iterative analysis, formalization, and verification across multiple datasets and models.

 *The structure was not invented.
 It became visible.*